vita-student-projects/BEV_Semantic_Segmentation_Group33/README.md

 ## 3. Results

 In the paper, they also have results for the Kitti-360 dataset but due to lack of time and ressources, we could only test our modifications on the nuscenes dataset.
 We were only able to train with one epoch.
-We compare our results (64 and 96 hidden channels) with the results from the paper (128 hidden channels with on epoch) in the following tables:
+We compare our results (64 and 96 hidden channels) with the results from the paper (128 hidden channels with one epoch) in the following tables:
 All values are in [%].

 |Dataset  |# h channels | PQ    | SQ    | RQ    | PQ_th | SQ_th | RQ_th | PQ_st | SQ_st | RQ_st |